eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

-      Consumers seeking your product or service now have the ability to request an on-demand video meeting with one of your qualified advisors.&nbsp;
+      Consumers seeking your product or service now have the ability to request an on-demand video meeting with your on-call advisors.&nbsp;

+      With unlimited scalability, enroll 10 to 10,000+ advisors for on-call availability to meet with consumers.&nbsp;

       **How it Works:**<br>1\.
 Consumer enters zip code and language preference